PhilShea/binfunest/README.md

 <!-- badges: end -->

-The goal of `binfunest` is to simplify the estimation of offsets and Back-to-Back “Q” for communications systems.
+The goal of `binfunest` is to simplify the estimation of offsets and Back-to-Back “Q” for communications systems given measurements of bit errors vs. SNR.
 The package also provides theoretical performance equations for many common modulation schemes, and eases maximum likelihood estimation of any function generating binomial probabilities.

 ## Installation